markimus-maximus/CMC_Scraper/README.md

 The `save_images_from_multiple_webpages url_list:list, num_pages:int, path:str)` method combines the 2 methods above, taking arguments for the list containing URLs (code generated in Milestone 2), the number of URLs to iterate through and the path for file saving.
 <img width="494" alt="image" src="https://user-images.githubusercontent.com/107410852/194769829-152b8414-e9c9-4992-9a6a-2e77b9bd8ca9.png">
 Example images scraped using this technique
-## Milestone 4: Refining and Testing
+## Milestone 4: Refining and testing
 **Refining**
 - Docstrings were added to all methods, as well as more # comments to improve user readability.
 - Where possible methods were made private.